OLSAT FAQ: Answers to All Your OLSAT Questions

 Q: How should I prepare my child for the OLSAT?

-A: It is important that you prepare your child by first introducing him/her to the OLSAT, and familiarizing him/her with the format and content of the test.
+A: It is important that you prepare your child by first introducing him/her to the OLSAT sample questions.
+By familiarizing him/her with the format and content of the test.
 Ensuring that your child puts in the time to practice for the OLSAT is a very important factor in your child's success.
 However, figuring out exactly what and how to study for the OLSAT can be difficult, and with competition for spots in gifted programs at an all-time high, it is extremely important to be well-prepared for test day.
 At TestPrep-Online, we provide age-specific, tailor-made study packs with realistic practice tests, practice questions and study guides to ensure that your child is prepared for the OLSAT.
 For more tips on how to prepare for the OLSAT, click here.

 Q: How can I motivate my child to study for the OLSAT?

 A: Motivating your child to study for the OLSAT can be a tiring and difficult task.
-To help parents keep their children focused and engaged, we have included parent manuals in each of our study packs, which describe in detail several fun games and activities which strengthen the skills needed to excel on the OLSAT.
+To help parents keep their children focused and engaged, we have included parent manuals in each of our OLSAT practice tests, which describe in detail several fun games and activities which strengthen the skills needed to excel on the OLSAT.
 Children also enjoy our test prep materials because of their easy-to-use, online format, as well as the child-friendly, colorful artwork included throughout the practice packs.
 Below is an example of one of the many games described in one of the parent manuals:

 "Subtraction War: This game is a fun way to strengthen your 2nd grader's math skills.
 In Subtraction War, each player takes two cards from a deck of playing cards and subtracts the bigger number from the smaller number.
 If both players draw the same card, they draw more cards.
 The player with the largest difference wins, and takes the cards."